RafRod232/IT202-003/public_html/Project/Proposal.md

 ### Proposal Checklist and Evidence
 Milestone Features:
 	Milestone 1:
-- [ ] User will be able to register a new account
+- [ ] \(mm/dd/yyyy of completion) User will be able to register a new account
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
     - Form Fields
         - [ ] Username, email, password, confirm password(other fields optional)
         - [ ] Email is required and must be validated